The Youth in our community are important to the City of Austin. Listed below are Youth Employment and Program Opportunities.

 Note: This is a year round program only in the 78744 Community

-The 78744 Community Youth Development Program is a state funded program which provides an array of juvenile delinquency prevention services to support families and enhance the positive development of youth only in the 78744 zip code.
+The 78744 Community Youth Development Program (CYD) is a state funded program that provides an array of juvenile delinquency prevention services to support families and enhance the positive development of youth in the 78744 zip code.
+The services seek to reduce referrals to juvenile probation and increase protective factors in participating youth.
 Youth and adult residents of the 78744 zip code make up the 78744 Community Collaborative Committee (CCC).
 They play the primary role in assessing needs, receiving program updates, and advising CYD staff on how to implement programs.
 To join the CCC, please complete this application.
 Through an annual Community Strengths and Needs Assessment survey, the CCC is informed of their top five funding priorities.
 Last year’s survey can be seen here.

 Youth Advisory Committee/Youth Leadership Development